PGM-Lab/InferPy/README.md

 ----

-## Getting Started: 30 seconds to INFERPY
+## Getting Started: 30 seconds to InferPy

-The core data structures of INFERPY is a a **probabilistic model**, defined as a set of **random variables** with a conditional independence structure.
+The core data structures of InferPy is a a **probabilistic model**, defined as a set of **random variables** with a conditional independence structure.
 Like in Edward, a **random varible** is an object parameterized by a set of tensors.

 Let's look at a simple examle.
 We start defining hhe **prior** over the parameters of a **mixture of Gaussians** model: